Does home insurance cover mould damage?

 - A failure to clean the property before renting it out to a new tenant

-- A failure to fix leaky pipes, which has led to mould growth
+- A failure to fix a shower leak, which has led to mould growth

 - A failure to repair a leaking ceiling, which has led to mould growth